Skip to content

 APUs can’t match even entry-level dedicated graphics cards in raw performance.
 But they cost much less when you factor in not buying a separate GPU.

-According to Tom’s Hardware’s APU benchmark roundup, the Ryzen 7 8700G’s Radeon 780M performs roughly on par with a dedicated GT 1030, making it viable for 1080p gaming at reduced settings.
+According to Tom’s Guide, the Ryzen 7 8700G’s Radeon 780M performs roughly on par with a dedicated GT 1030.
+PCMag’s review confirms that the 8700G scored 15% higher than the previous-gen 5700G in their benchmark suite, making 1080p at medium settings viable across most titles.

-The real advantage of APUs is upgradeability.
-Start with the integrated graphics, then add a dedicated GPU later when your budget allows.
-Both AM4 and AM5 motherboards support discrete graphics cards.
+The real advantage of APUs?
+Upgradeability.
+Start with integrated graphics, then drop in a dedicated GPU later when your budget allows.
+Both AM4 and AM5 motherboards have PCIe slots ready for that upgrade, so you won’t need to replace your board or CPU when the time comes.

 #RAM Speed and APU Performance